 According to the EPA, indoor air quality (also known as IAQ) is anywhere from two to five times more polluted than outdoor air.
 The amount of volatile organic compounds in the home can be as much as ten times more than what is found outdoors, even in areas of relatively heavy pollution.
 Why is indoor air pollution so bad?
 Because there are so many contributing factors, from synthetic shower curtains to mold.
-Learning how to improve indoor air quality is a great way to make the home environment safe, healthy, and more environmentally-friendly.
+Learning how to improve the quality of the air in your home is a great way to make your home environment safe, healthy, and more environmentally-friendly.

-The most effective way to improve indoor air quality is to address the source.
-As a whole, this is an overwhelming and almost impossible task, yet simple measures can be taken to at least reduce the amount of volatile organic compounds (VOCs) and other pollutants in the home.
+The most effective way is to address the source.
+As a whole, this is an overwhelming and almost impossible task, yet simple measures can be taken to at least reduce the amount of volatile organic compounds (VOCs) and other pollutants in your home.

 - Switch to natural household cleaners.
 There are many effective plant-based products on the market, such as Earth’s Best, or make homemade natural cleaning supplies.

 - Take shoes off when entering the home, and place a doormat at the entrance.
 Pesticides, lead, synthetic lawn fertilizers, and other contaminants can all be brought into the home on a pair of shoes.

 - Make sure insulation materials are well-sealed.
 Fiberglass insulation is one of the most frequently used materials.
 As it emits VOC’s it is important to make sure walls are well-sealed to protect the indoor air quality.